danthegoodman1/cloudComputingCourse/p1-orchestration/README.md

 **Main (/100)**:
 - API can create VMs on command/when required: 20 points
-- API knows when a VM is no longer being used, and destroys VM: 30 points
+- API knows when a VM is no longer being used, and destroys VM: 20 points
 - API can show current VMs: 10 points
-- VMs run some sort of persistent service/app: 30 points
+- VMs run some sort of persistent service/app: 20 points
 - Bug-free demo: 10 points
+- Creativity/Difficulty of project: 20 points

 **Extra Credit (/5):**
 - Use GCP entirely: 5 points